Moylough Belt-Shrine: Dating

 The art historian Liam De Paor placed the object as "about 700 AD".
-He described it as an early but "mature" example of "animal ornament, kerbschnitt bronze reliefs, and lightly engraved motifs...against a silver background...the full development of these techniques may be seen [on the belt-shrine]...on which buckle and counterplate especially have been treated as fields for ornament".
+He described it as an early but "mature" example of "animal ornament, kerbschnitt bronze reliefs, and lightly engraved motifs...against a silver background...the full development of these techniques may be seen [on the belt-shrine]...on which buckle and counter plate especially have been treated as fields for ornament".